-- They created a procedurally generated universe with over 18 quintillion planets now to put the number is perspective it would take a player around 5 billion years to visit ever planet in the game.
+- They created a procedurally generated universe with over 18 quintillion planets now.
+To put the number in perspective, it would take a player around 5 billion years to visit every world in the game.

-- The planet themselves are actually size planets with their own unique echo systems, on top of that planets have their tunnel of caves under the surface of the planet.
+- The planet themselves are size planets with unique echo systems; on top of that, planets have tunnel caves under the planet’s surface.